MetPX/sarracenia/docs/source/How2Guides/UPGRADING.rst

                    'post_log': ['logEvents', 'after_work']
                },
            }
+          The options listed as 'continue' are obsolete ones, superceded by default processing, or rendered unnecessary by changes in the implementation.

 *NOTICE*: for API users and plugin writers, the v2 plugin format is entirely replaced by
           the `Flow Callback <FlowCallbacks.html>`_ class.
 New plugin functionality